 A captivating culture, a considerable history.
-Rome's city break impresses you like no other city can.
+A city break in Rome impresses you like no other city can.
 Aside from the grandeur and spots to sightsee, there’s a labyrinth of city streets to uncover – where you’ll stumble across old churches, experience the bouncing atmosphere of a street market or savour gelato in a street-side café.
 Although better known for its history, you want to make sure you see some of Rome’s spectacular parks.
 The Villa Borghese even has an ornamental lake complete with rowing boats – perfect if you’re looking to impress your other half.

 Centro Storico and the Pantheon